 shall defer for the duration of the PPDU, pass the information in the version independent fields to MAC, and

 terminate the reception of the PPDU.
-On the other hand, if an EHT device sees Disregard bits set to any
+On the other hand, if an EHT device with with dot11OnlyEHTBaseLineFeaturesImplemented set to true sees Disregard fields set to any

-value, or field values of any field in the EHT PHY preamble are set to a Disregard state as defined in this
+value, or field values of any field in the EHT PHY preamble as being set to a Disregard state as defined in this

-subclause, it shall ignore these bits/states, and continue receiver processing subject to absence of any of the
+subclause, it shall ignore these bits/states, and continue receiver processing subject to, absence of any of the

-other Validate bits in the preamble being set to nondefault values and any of the other fields in the preamble
+other Validate fields in the preamble that are set to values other than those specified in this subclause and, any of the other fields in the preamble

 not being set to a Validate state.
+An EHT STA with dot11OnlyEHTBaseLineFeaturesImplemented set to true shall set the Disregard fields to the values as specified in this subclause.
+An EHT STA with dot11OnlyEHTBaseLineFeaturesImplemented set to false may set Disregard fields to different values from the ones specified in this subclause.
 For further details on receive behavior when encountered with Validate and

-Disregard bits/states, please refer to 36.3.21 (EHT receive procedure).
+Disregard fields/states, please refer to 36.3.21 (EHT receive procedure).

 46